criteo/consul-templaterb/README.md

 Here are the known bugs of the application:

 * [ ] `render_file` might create an infinite recursion if a template includes itself indirectly.
+* [ ] On Windows, the consul-templaterb cannot work with more than 2048 endpoints watched (see https://github.com/oneclick/rubyinstaller/issues/104#issuecomment-7681074)

 Please consult [CHANGELOG.md](CHANGELOG.md) for fixed bugs.